We sent Jennifer Weng and Amanda Bremner to NN/Group's Usability Week recently. How usable was usability week? Let's find out...

 Engaging attendees after conferences leverages the chance to connect people in the field and generate communities for information sharing.

-Overall, it was a fantastic conference and we did feel focus on user-centered design in the usability conference.
+Overall, it was a fantastic conference and we did feel focus on user-centred design in the usability conference.
 User experience and service design principles are not restricted to just the digital space, but can be leveraged to improve experiences across our real-world interactions too.